-A UK 2:1 honours degree, US GPA 3.4 or other international equivalent, in a relevant subject such as Archaeology, Anthropology, Anatomy, Medical Sciences and related fields.
+A UK 2:1 honours degree, a minimum US 3.25 GPA or international equivalent, in a relevant subject such as Archaeology, Anthropology, Anatomy, Medical Sciences and related fields.
 No previous knowledge of human osteology is required.
 Depending on the number of eligible applicants, we may need to limit the number of students admitted, based on academic merit.

 We will also consider relevant experience, or professional or other qualifications.